-Many residents have been admitted to Safe Harbor through a group effort of individuals including churches, Sunday school groups, cell groups, donations from those at work.
+Many residents have been admitted to Safe Harbor through group efforts, including churches, Sunday school groups, cell groups, and donations from those at work.

 Company Matched Donations

-Since Safe Harbor is a charitable nonprofit, often times employers will match gifts to Safe Harbor.
+Since Safe Harbor is a charitable nonprofit, employers will often match Safe Harbor gifts.
 Ask your company Human Resources department.

 Family Members/College Funds

 Safe Harbor does not accept insurance.
 We are not a “treatment” center.
-Your insurance carrier may cover some costs at Safe Harbor having to do with the counseling that we provide, however we cannot determine for you if your insurance company covers our expenses and we will not negotiate with your insurance company.
+Your insurance carrier may cover some costs at Safe Harbor having to do with the counseling we provide.
+However, we cannot determine if your insurance company covers our expenses, and we will not negotiate with your insurance company.